Copyright © 2001 by Mississippi Bandmasters Association. All rights reserved.

 director in the band's long and storied history.

-He served as Marching Director of the Mississippi Lions All-State Band twice- in 1958 when the
+He served as Marching Director of the Mississippi Lions All-State Band twice- in 1958 when

-as manager/ director of the Mississippi Lions All-State Band from 1982 until 1997.
+serve as manager/ director of the Mississippi Lions All-State Band from 1982 until 1997.

 Dr. Sills’ membership in professional organizations included College Band Directors National